 What are Bathroom Zones?

-A bathroom is split up into three different zones.
+The bathroom is split up into three different zones.
 The zonal requirements of each area are mainly dependent upon the risk level of water getting close to or touching the electrical supply.
 This would cause damage to the installation but more importantly poses a risk of electric shock.
 The three bathroom zones are:

 All circuits in a bathroom should be protected by a 30ma RCD (Residual Circuit Device).
-Although this is now common practice and is a requirement of Part P of the Building Regulations it is worth double checking especially in older buildings.
+Although this is now common practice and is a requirement of Part P of the Building Regulations - it is worth double checking especially in older buildings.

 IP Ratings Explained